-Question 5: This is a very common question from single men: If I am not physically attracted to a godly woman, should I still try to romantically pursue her in order to cultivate those feelings?
+Question #5: This is a very common question from single men: If I am not physically attracted to a godly woman, should I still try to romantically pursue her in order to cultivate those feelings?
 If so, for how long, until it becomes unwise or even hurtful?

 But what I do adamantly encourage young single men to do is to pursue godly women for friendships in the hopes that it does grow into more.
-In fact, I did a wedding this past year of one of the guys that kind of just spent time at my house and has been around Lauren and I a ton and just really saw this young woman at our church that was so faithful to observe the Lord and such a godly woman, but just that physical piece wasn’t there.
-But he loved hanging out with her, and so I just encouraged him.
-Hey, man, just stay in proximity, grow in your friendship and let’s hope that something grows from there.
-And so I wouldn’t want him for her sake to just go: Hey, I am going to romantically pursue you in the hopes that one day I am physically attracted to you, because I just believe, I keep saying it that godliness is sexy to godly people.
-And so if you get in proximity and you see the godliness and character of a woman or you begin to take more serious compatibility and godliness and gospel partnership than just physical attraction.
+In fact, I did a wedding this past year of one of the guys that kind of just spent time at my house and has been around Lauren and I a ton, and just really saw this young woman at our church that was so faithful to observe the Lord, and such a godly woman.
+But that physical piece wasn’t there.
+But he loved hanging out with her, and so I just encouraged him: “Hey, man, just stay in proximity, grow in your friendship, and let’s hope that something grows from there.”

+And so I wouldn’t want him, for her sake, to just go, “Hey, I am going to romantically pursue you in the hopes that one day I am physically attracted to you.”
+Because I just believe — I keep saying it — that godliness is sexy to godly people.
+And so get in proximity and you can see the godliness and character of a woman.
+You begin to take more seriously compatibility and godliness and gospel partnership than just physical attraction.

-And so a way that I have tried to help people understand this is when I got cancer everything that was sexy about me vanished.
-My strength, my vibrancy, my sense of humor, my creative romantic pursuit of Lauren, all of that was gone for two years.
-And my hair is out and I have just become a shriveled up version of what I was before the cancer.
-And thank God that Lauren is not going: Man, I am just not physically attracted to him right now.
-But she entered into covenant with me, loved the character that God had formed in my heart and now my character, my godliness are what fuel her attraction to me physically.
+And so a way that I have tried to help people understand this is that when I got cancer everything that was sexy about me vanished: my strength, my vibrancy, my sense of humor, my creative romantic pursuit of Lauren.
+All of that was gone for two years.
+And my hair is out, and I have just become a shriveled-up version of what I was before the cancer.
+And thank God that Lauren is not going: “Man, I am just not physically attracted to him right now.”
+But she entered into covenant with me, loved the character that God had formed in my heart, and now my character, my godliness, are what fuel her attraction to me physically.

-But at the same time I want to protect the heart, particularly of young women from godly men teasing them with pursuit and so I want to be careful answering this question.
+But at the same time I want to protect the heart, particularly of young women, from godly men teasing them with pursuit, and so I want to be careful answering this question.
 So pursue them as friends and hope that it grows into more.
 And want it to grow into more.
-And I am confident that over time character and godliness win the day.
+And I am confident that over time, character and godliness win the day.